Black Friday LEGO deals - Star Wars to Harry Potter and Marvel

 The posable War Machine Buster mech toy has an opening minifigure cockpit, six-stud rapid shooter, two detachable stud-shooting cannons, flick missiles and gripping hands.
 It comes with four minifigures too; a War Machine figure and Ant-Man, all with the new Endgame suits.

-Check back in the lead up to Black Friday and Cyber Monday 2019 as we’ll be updating this page with new sets, offers and information about the LEGO sale.
+Check back during Black Friday and Cyber Monday 2019 as we’ll be updating this page with new sets, offers and information about the LEGO sale.